EXCLUSIVE ONLINE PREVIEW

 Made alongside people who are claiming Universal Credit, support organisations and researchers ‘Credit’ is an honest picture of how people in the North East are dealing with the ongoing changes to the welfare system.

-‘Credit’ will make you think whether we have a welfare safety net anymore and about how all of us, our family members and fellow citizens are affected.
-We want you to be inspired to decide what the welfare state should look like for our community.
+‘Credit’ will make you think about whether we have a welfare safety net anymore and how all of us, our family members and fellow citizens are affected.
+We want you to be inspired to think about what the welfare state should look like for our communities.

 Laura Lindow – Writer

 Brad McCormick – Director

 Anna Reid – Designer